bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 Samba 3.5.0 < 4.4.14/4.5.10/4.6.4 - 'is_known_pipename()' Arbitrary Module Load (Metasploit)                          | exploits/linux/remote/42084.rb
 ```

-ok, from experience this should be a point and shoot to win.
+ok, from experience I know this should be a point and shoot to win.
-lets fie up msf:

-> TODO get outputs
+fire up of msf and running the following will take us there:

 ``` bash
 mfsconsole